mvcisback/SSLVC/report/report.md

-Now that we have our VAD and speech classifiers, we can easily assign labels to every analysis frames, e.g. no speech, class 1, class 1, class 2, etc. The labels then allow selecting which face rectangle is active, yielding the location of each user at each frame from section III results.
-We then reconstruct spatial audio using the techniques explained in section II.1.
+Now that we have our VAD and speech classifiers, we can easily assign labels to every analysis frames, e.g. no speech, class 1, class 1, class 2, etc. The labels then allow selecting which face rectangle is active, yielding the location of each user at each frame from section 3 results.
+We then reconstruct spatial audio using the techniques explained in section 2.1.

 Results
 =======